KrishT97/trashtrek/guide/why_hungarian_algorithm.md

     \end{bmatrix} $$
 ```

-If, for example, Truck 2 attends Request 8, and the coordinates are updated, in the next iteration, this occurs:
+If, for example, Truck 2 attends Request 8, and the coordinates are updated.
+In the next iteration, this occurs:
-that the value of the Request 8 in Truck 2 will always be the minimum compared to others because the distance cost
+_that the value of the Request 8 in Truck 2 will always be the minimum compared to others because the distance cost
-is 0 and time cost is also 0 (being in the same location), so the same request will be chosen to be attended again.
+is 0 and time cost is also 0 (being in the same location)_, so the same request will be chosen to be attended again.

 A possible solution is to remove the request from the assignment matrix and the
-respective data of the attended request (Request 8) but I cannot, because internally some of the operations
+respective data of the attended request (Request 8) but it cannot be done so in a simple way, because internally, some of the operations
-requires that the data be the same size as the beginning.
-This has been semi-resolved because
+requires that the data be the same size as the beginning (also resolved later, however the minimum selection approach is discarded due to other drawbacks of the method).
+This could also bee semi-resolved because
-what I do is choose the "second minimum" for second iterations forward.
+what is done, is to choose the "second minimum" for second iterations forward.
 But this is also not a precise solution as to with this is that priority is always given in all iterations
 to the minimum value and the second minimum, and those two convergence values ​​are chosen, not taking into account other values.

-Other problems may occur, for example if there are identical minimum values for global costs in two or more trucks.
+Other problems may occur, for example if there are _identical minimum values for global costs in two or more trucks_.
-Which truck is then prioritized?
-The idea is that all trucks work collectively, where one truck attends certain requests and another, others in line, in the manner of which one compensates the aother.
+**Which truck is then prioritized?** The idea is that all trucks work collectively, where one truck attends certain requests and another, others in line, in the manner of which one compensates the aother.

 ### Hungarian Algorithm to the rescue